 Whether you want to give birth as naturally as possible, or you think you’d prefer every kind of pain relief available, it pays to stay open-minded.

 In your birth plan, rate your preferences in order.
 For example, say you’ll start with gas and air, followed by pethidine, then an epidural if things get more painful than you’d like.

 Pain relief options depend on where you give birth.
 ‘There’s no point asking for a birthing pool if your chosen hospital doesn’t have one,’ says Gail.

 Similarly, if you’ve elected to give birth at a midwife-led unit, an epidural won’t be an option, because it needs to be administered by a hospital anaesthetist.
-Chat to your midwife about your options, as she’ll know what’s on offer.
+Chat with your midwife about your options, as they’ll know what’s on offer.

 Think about whether you’d like a spinal block or a general anaesthetic.
 Do you want a running dialogue from the doctors who are delivering your baby, or would you prefer to just talk to your partner?

 When it comes to packing your maternity bag, preparation is everything.
 After all, you don't want to be caught without a bag in case your baby decides to show up early!
 In your birth plan, you could include a checklist to help you prepare your hospital bag and to ensure you don't forget any essentials.

 Don’t underestimate the dad-to-be’s role.
 Research from the University of Toronto recently showed that a supportive birth partner reduces the need for medical intervention and pain relief.
 And, if your partner understands what you want, they can speak up for you during labour, as well as encouraging and reassuring you.